spatie/laravel-permission/README.md

     ],

     /*
+     * By default all permissions will be cached for 24 hours unless a permission or
+     * role is updated.
+Then the cache will be flushed immediately.
+     */

+    'cache_expiration_time' => 60 * 24,

+    /*
      * By default we'll make an entry in the application log when the permissions
      * could not be loaded.
 Normally this only occurs while installing the packages.
      *